A typical consumer bankruptcy filing consists of 60 or more pages of paperwork, so what is involved depends on your unique situation.

 It involves many state laws and federal laws, both bankruptcy and non-bankruptcy.
 There are bankruptcy classes required for consumers; tax returns and payroll information which must be file with the court.
 Failure to do any of these things will mean the automatic dismissal of your bankruptcy.
-A business bankruptcy has mounds of paperwork, strict deadlines and procedures, which if not followed will lead to the bankruptcy being dismissed.
+In addition to the mounds of paperwork, there are strict deadlines and procedures, which if not followed will lead to the bankruptcy being dismissed.

 “If you are going to file bankruptcy, do it right the first time.
 Hire an experienced bankruptcy attorney.
 It is not expensive, and in the long run you will save money, protect your property, as well as your sanity.
 There is no substitute for quality and experience.”
 Diane L. Drain

 Sometimes the state laws or procedural rules within one state differ dramatically from their neighboring state.
 Many of the bankruptcy laws vary from state to state and, sometimes, from debtor to debtor.
+Each state has a list of property that is protected for the residents of that state – referred to as exempt property.
 What may seem perfectly reasonable for one debtor may cause another to lose his or her car or bank account.
 For example, in one state a person can file a bankruptcy and live in a million dollar house while in another state that person could risk their second TV set.

-Once both you and Ms. Drain have decided the best time for filing your bankruptcy, then our office will take care of filing the documents with the Bankruptcy Court.
+Once both you and Diane have decided the best time for filing your bankruptcy, then our office will take care of filing the documents with the Bankruptcy Court.
 You will receive a copy of all documents sent or received by our office.
 At the time of the filing your documents will be assigned a case number That number is important.
 You can give that number to any creditors that call.
 Technically, from the date of filing all creditors, including the IRS, are prohibited from contacting you.
 They are restricted to working directly with your attorney.